MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 3: Enable cross-node password-less SSH access

-In this task, you will TODO.
+In this task, you configure password-less SSH access between two Azure Virtual Machines by generating and exchanging RSA keys, adjusting SSH daemon settings to permit root login with these keys, and verifying that secure, password-free connections can be established successfully.

 1. Within the Bastion session to the **az12001a-vm0** Azure Virtual Machine, generate passphrase-less SSH key by running: